 If you’ve been in business for any period of time, you’ve had years where you look back and realize that everything you did was about you.
 You’ve also had years where you came to realize that you did a pretty good job of prioritizing customers.
 Almost certainly, the years when you put customers first were more successful and profitable than the ones when you were self-centered.

-Now’s the time, while we’re still on the front end of 2018, to make a pact with your team to prioritize customers.
+Now’s the time, as you prepare for the coming year, to make a pact with your team to prioritize customers.
 As part of this shift, you need to develop a concrete customer appreciation strategy that allows you to engage and connect with customers on an intensely personal level.